-- Step 1: Undertake a desktop assessment to identify the WWTWs & industries whose effluent may negatively impact water quality of the Rivers (i.e., facilities situated as far away as 5km-10km away from an Rivers). - Step 2: Initiate communications with the responsible authorities (i.e., local and district municipality as well as DWS Regional Office) responsible for the catchment in which the resource affected is located. - Step 2: Request historical water quality data and/or incident reports from relevant authorities (for water quality trends and patterns) - Step 3: Utilize tools such as Google Earth/ Pro /Google Earth Engine/Sentinel, ensuring the use of high spatial resolution (<10 m) satellite imagery, GIS, and remote sensing to pinpoint changes in land use (land-based catchment pollution that could be associated with changes in the quality of water) - Step 4: Conduct ground truthing to identify visible signs of water quality changes such as extremely foul odour, dead fish, loss of biodiversity in the Rivers. - Step 5: In undertaking the diagnostic assessment of the facility, consideration must be given to the below factors that tend to exacerbate the poor water quality: - The overall integrity and functioning of the WWTWs & industrial facilities; - Challenges associated with power cuts and failures; and - Land-based activities and the overall management of the catchment.
-Note: Malfunctioning pump stations may form part of direct pollutants to the watercourse and should be addressed as part of overall catchment management of pollution.
+- Step 1: Undertake a desktop assessment to identify the WWTWs & industries whose effluent may negatively impact the water quality of the rivers (i.e., facilities situated as far away as 5km-10km away from a rivers). - Step 2: Initiate communications with the responsible authorities (i.e., local and district municipalities as well as DWS Regional Office) responsible for the catchment in which the resource affected is located. - Step 2: Request historical water quality data and/or incident reports from relevant authorities (for water quality trends and patterns) - Step 3: Utilize tools such as Google Earth/ Pro /Google Earth Engine/Sentinel, ensuring the use of high spatial resolution (<10 m) satellite imagery, GIS, and remote sensing to pinpoint changes in land use (land-based catchment pollution that could be associated with changes in the quality of water) - Step 4: Conduct ground truthing to identify visible signs of water quality changes such as extremely foul odour, turbidity, dead fish, and loss of biodiversity in the rivers. - Step 5: In undertaking the diagnostic assessment of the facility, consideration must be given to the below factors that tend to exacerbate the poor water quality: - The overall integrity and functioning of the WWTWs and industrial facilities; - Challenges associated with power cuts and failures; and - Land-based activities and the overall management of the catchment.

+Note: Malfunctioning sewage pump stations and associated infrastructure may form part of direct pollutants to the watercourse and should be addressed as part of overall catchment management of pollution.